StevePilcher/FitClub-MS4/media/files/Testing.md

 1. Checkout display on mobile needs UX improvement
 2. Footer My profile page on Kindle Fire HDX linux pushes from the bottom of the page
-3. Payment_intent_Succeeded Webhook is failing, it was working pre-deployment
+3. Payment_intent_Succeeded Webhook is failing, it was working pre-deployment.
+Time contraints have limited troubleshooting.
-4.
+4. Device views for Forum pages needs more UX improvement, just reducing the overal size isn't very user friendly